top of page

 St Columba Falls ~ Tasmania.

-St Columba Falls is one of Tasmania’s tallest permanent waterfalls.
-Water from the George River plunges 90 metres over the rocky granite ledges.
-It is located in the Columba Falls State Reserve at Pyengana.
+St Columba Falls is one of Tasmania’s tallest permanent waterfalls, with the water from the George River plunging 90 metres over the rocky granite ledges.
+It is a wonderful waterfall to visit after good rains in the area.
+It is located in the Columba Falls State Reserve at Pyengana, approximately 25 kilometres west of St Helens on Tasmania's North East Coast.

 Halls Falls ~ Tasmania.